yancorrea1995/todolistapp/README.md

 # Todolistapp

+Created using Angular 7 and Firebase.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server